copyandpaetow/bewegung/README.md

-  -- the text element can be cloned and measured in a canvas or a rendered decoy element -- especially for images, the overflow needs to be hidden -- span elements could work for this (wrapping the element in it) but only if they have `display: inline-block`
+  -- the text element can be cloned and measured in a canvas or a rendered decoy element -- especially for images, the overflow needs to be hidden -- span elements could work for this (wrapping the element in it) but only if they have `display: inline-block` -- border-radius for scaled images is off and needs to be adjusted by the height/width scale factors -- ideally they would be replaced by clipPath like `clipPath: inset(0 round [corrected border-Radius])`

 ## License